 ILRPP is an emergency rental assistance program designed to support households in Illinois that are unable to pay rent due to the COVID-19 pandemic.
-The application site is now open for applications.

 - Need to find ILRPP income limits, find ILRPP income limits here.